PinMeTo/documentation/docs/locator/quick-start.md

 same applies to any IP or application restrictions.
 The Google Cloud project that owns the key must also have billing enabled.

-For instructions on how to set up Google Cloud and generating an API key please see the [Google Documentation](https://developers.google.com/maps/documentation/javascript/get-api-key?setupProd=prerequisites#get-a-standard-api-key)

 ### Verifying your key